See the DrugPatentWatch profile for lipitor

 Key Takeaways

-* Common side effects of Lipitor include muscle pain or weakness, headache, nausea or stomach pain, diarrhea, and fatigue.
+* Common side effects of Lipitor include muscle pain and weakness, nausea and vomiting, diarrhea, headache, and fatigue.

-* Rare but serious side effects of Lipitor include rhabdomyolysis, liver damage, and memory loss or cognitive impairment.
+* Less common but serious side effects include rhabdomyolysis, liver damage, and memory loss and cognitive impairment.

 FAQs